timroster/digidevcon-iks/workshop/exercise-3/README.md

     ibmcloud target --cf
     ```

-    Check the outpuit from the `ibmcloud target` command.
+    Check the output from the `ibmcloud target` command.
 If there is no resource group set, resulting in a message including:

     `Resource group:    No resource group targeted, use 'ibmcloud target -g RESOURCE_GROUP'`